sourcegraph/deploy-sourcegraph/docs/troubleshoot.md

 ### Common errors

-- `Error from server (Forbidden): error when creating "base/frontend/sourcegraph-frontend.Role.yaml": roles.rbac.authorization.k8s.io "sourcegraph-frontend" is forbidden: attempt to grant extra privileges`
+- `Error from server (Forbidden): error when creating "base/frontend/frontend.Role.yaml": roles.rbac.authorization.k8s.io "frontend" is forbidden: attempt to grant extra privileges`

   - The account you are using to apply the Kubernetes configuration doesn't have sufficient permissions to create roles.
   - GCP: `kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user $YOUR_EMAIL`